jawee/VsVim-wiki/Defaults-for-Settings.md

 After looking at all of this I decided the only predictable way to approach the problem was to have one win entirely over the other.

+## What if I have a _vimrc and I want VsVim to use Visual Studio settings?
+Add the following line to your _vimrc file

+    set vsvim_useeditordefaults

+VsVim will see this and let Visual Studio settings win at start up time

 [1] There are 2 events which generally fire during document load.
 In 2010 the settings pretty much all loaded after the 2nd event.
 In Vs 2012 they now load in all 3 places (before first, between and after second).
 It's an implementation detail I shouldn't have depended on but as I said before, this code wasn't ever designed, it evolved.